rodolfo-mora/huginn/ARCHITECTURE.md

 ## System Overview

 Valkyrie is an intelligent Kubernetes monitoring agent that uses reinforcement learning and anomaly detection to monitor cluster health and respond to issues.
+It provides comprehensive monitoring with configurable resource collection, statistical anomaly detection, and integration with modern AI/ML tools.

 ## Architecture Diagram